Camile Velasco: Solo career

-In the first week of February 2007, Velasco had the honor of opening for her idol, Lauryn Hill, at the Bob Marley Fest in Kapolei, HI.
+In the first week of February 2007, Velasco had the honor of opening for her idol Lauryn Hill at the Bob Marley Fest in Kapolei, HI.

 Velasco took an extended break from performing in June 2007 after the Fiesta Filipinas in Oxnard, California, to further concentrate on songwriting and finishing her debut album.

 As of April 2008, Velasco premiered a weekly show on YouTube titled CamileTV, with a new episode every Friday.
-Shows are usually 2 to 3 minutes and include personal moments, performing live, playing instruments, and singing covers of pop, rock, jazz, and soul songs.
+Shows were usually 2 to 3 minutes and included personal moments, performing live, playing instruments, and singing covers of pop, rock, jazz, and soul songs.
 Once CamileTV was launched, she began to perform once again.
-Her most notable appearance was at the APIA Vote seminar in May 2008 featuring Asian American Rapper KeyKool of the Visionaries.
+Her most notable appearance was at the APIA Vote seminar in May 2008 featuring Asian-American rapper KeyKool of the Visionaries.

 In the fourth quarter of 2008, she appeared on American Idol Rewind, which re-runs episodes from the third season of the television series with recent interviews of past contestants.

-Her single "Guava Jelly" was produced by Stephen Marley and released onto iTunes in October 14, 2008.
+Her single "Guava Jelly" was produced by Stephen Marley and released onto iTunes on October 14, 2008.
 It received the Hawaii Music Awards' Single of the Year in April 2009.
 It was to be her first single off her debut album titled Koy, which was originally scheduled to be released in 2009 but has yet to be released.
 Her next single "Super Star" was released in Japan in 2010.

 In 2013, she appeared on the track "All My Time" on Cheesa's debut album, Naked.
-In 2014, she officially announced that she will be performing professionally under the stage name, Eli-Mac.
+In 2014, she officially announced that she would be performing professionally under the stage name, Eli-Mac.

-In October 2014, she released her Dubstop EP.
+In October 2014, she released her EP, Dubstop.